AdobeDocs/app-builder/getting_started/first_app.md

 Now that your project is initialized, let's open the project in your favorite IDE.
 We recommend using [VSCode](https://code.visualstudio.com/).
 You can easily open the project by entering `code <app-name>`, or opening VSCode -> Open... -> select app folder.

-You should be able to see the these folders and files in your project:
+You should be able to see these folders and files in your project:

 1. `actions`: this folder is intended for backend source code for all serverless actions
 1. `web-src`: this folder is intended for frontend source code such as html templates, react components, JS, CSS